buggregator/trap/CONTRIBUTING.md

 We use extended PER 2.0 code style.
 You can run `composer cs:fix` to fix code style automatically.
 Don't worry about following the style perfectly - our GitHub CI will fix it automatically.

 ## Commit Guidelines

+**Important:** Choose commit prefixes carefully!
+We use automatic releases that look at commit prefixes to decide the next version number.

 Use [Conventional Commits](https://www.conventionalcommits.org/) format: